adamcooke/authie/README.md

 * `Authie::Session::ExpiredSession` - is raised when a session expires.
 * `Authie::Session::BrowserMismatch` - is raised when the browser ID provided does not match the browser ID associated with the session token provided.
+* `Authie::Session::HostMismatch` - is raised when the session is used on a hostname that does not match that which created the session

 The easiest way to rescue these to use a `rescue_from`.
 For example: